paul-ooi/blog/src/posts/first-post-in-a-long-while.md

+---
+layout: posts.njk
+title: First post in a long while
+metaDescription: Welcome to my blog, where you can expect to read about building accessible websites, SEO analytics and reporting, web development frameworks and more.
+tag: ["career"]
+permalink: "blog/{{ title | slugify}}/index.html"
+---
 ## I'm going to start up blogging again

 So I began my journey into Web Development just over a year ago, but I've taken a hiatus from writing posts for my personal site once I was starting out in the industry.
 Then I became a father so there were a lot of changes and it was a challenging to finally get settled in the job and gain the confidence working in the industry and not in a classroom.